Asrst/reddit-api-data-pipeline/Readme.md

 1. `reddit_etl` - This DAG exrtacts data for the last month and is scheduled to run on monthly basis.
 But you can also manually trigger it from UI to test run it.
 2. `reddit_etl_historical` - This DAG exrtacts historical data and not scheduled to run.
 Trigger it manually to extract, save & load 2022 data into gcs, bigquery.

-**Alternative (only to populate historical data): As the data is small, I used python scripts to extract & load the data into gcp **
+**Alternative (only to populate historical data): As the data is small, we can use python scripts to extract & load the data into gcp**
 - To extract and store the historical data (2022) to GCS & create big query external tables, run the scripts in `scripts/` folder.
 - Run the commands for different subreddit for which data needs to be collected (gcs bucket & bq dataset will remain same).
 - This step can be improved, by moving it into a seperate airflow DAG.